 Every project team wants to make better decisions and achieve their objective, no matter the methodology.
 Ultimately, Agile governance is not about adding more rules to a flexible framework, but about establishing the fastest route that creates the most value.
 Our article hopefully showed you the ways that Agile project governance is still very much relevant, just that they might look a bit different from their traditional counterparts.

-Pmo365 is all about taking your project governance to the next level whether you use Agile or Waterfall or anything in between.
-Our PPM experts and integrative solution are always ready to adapt to your organisation’s unique needs.
-If you want to find out more about how we can help elevate your project governance, make sure to read more about it here or chat directly with our PPM experts to see our project governance tools in action!
+pmo365 is all about transforming your project governance with real-time and instantaneous data updates across the organisation.
+Our PPM experts build integrated solutions that adapt to your organisation’s unique needs, regardless of the project methodologies you employ.
+If you want to find out more chat directly with our PPM experts to see pmo365 project governance tools in action!